Khushipande44-git/Battelligence/README.md

-# 🔋 Voltura – Smart Battery Management Dashboard
+# 🔋 Battelligence – Smart Battery Management Dashboard

-Voltura is a real-time, interactive, and customizable **Battery Management System (BMS)** dashboard built with **Streamlit** and **Plotly**.
+Battelligence is a real-time, interactive, and customizable **Battery Management System (BMS)** dashboard built with **Streamlit** and **Plotly**.
 It allows users to monitor, analyze, and control multiple battery cells with support for various chemistries like LFP, NMC, LTO, and LCO.

 ---